dqian3/autobahn-artifact/README.md

 ### Performance under ideal conditions
 When an experiment finishes the logs and output files are downloaded to the control machine.
 The performance results are found in `results/bench-

-#### Autobahn
+ Reported peak results were roughly:
+      - Autobahn: Throughput: ~234k tx/s, Latency: ~280 ms
+      - Bullshark: Throughput: ~234k tx/s Latency: ~592 ms
+      - BatchedHS: Throughput: ~189k tx/s, Latency: ~333 ms
+      - VanillaHS: Throughput: ~15k tx/s, Latency: ~365 ms

-Peak throughput is around 234k txn/s, end-to-end latency is around 280 ms. The config to get the peak throughput is found in `autobahn-peak.txt`.
+The config to get the peak throughput is found in `autobahn-peak.txt`.

-#### Bullshark
-Peak throughput is around 234k txn/s, end-to-end latency is around 592 ms.

-#### Batched-HS
-Peak throughput is around 189k txn/s, end-to-end latency is around 333 ms.

-#### Vanilla-HS
-Peak throughput is around 15k txn/s, end-to-end latency is around 365 ms.

-- for each system, give our peak numbers + the config.
-Have them reproduce those

 ### Scalability
 - for each n, and each system give the numbers (i.e. the whole fig as a table)

 n=4 see main graph.
 We show here just n=20

-#### Autobahn
-Peak throughput is around 230 txn/s, end-to-end latency is around 303 ms.

-#### Bullshark
-Peak throughput is around 230k txn/s, end-to-end latency is around 631 ms.

-#### Batched-HS
-Peak throughput is around 110k txn/s, end-to-end latency is around 308 ms.

-#### Vanilla-HS
-Peak throughput is around 1.5k txn/s, end-to-end latency is around 2002 ms.
+Reported peak results were roughly (n=20):
+      - Autobahn: Throughput: ~230k tx/s, Latency: ~303 ms
+      - Bullshark: Throughput: ~230k tx/s Latency: ~631 ms
+      - BatchedHS: Throughput: ~110k tx/s, Latency: ~308 ms
+      - VanillaHS: Throughput: ~1.5k tx/s, Latency: ~2002 ms

 ### Leader failures
 - show the 3s blip in HS, and lack thereof for us (don't think we need to show the other two blips).
 - give the config.
 Explain how to interpret the data file to see blip duration and hangover duration (Be careful to explain that the numbers can be slightly offset)

-#### Autobahn
+Reported blip and hangover durations were roughly:
-Blip duration: 1s (from 7 to 8?).
-Hangover: 0s
+      - Autobahn: Blip duration: 7 to 8s, Hangover: /

-#### Vanilla-HS
-Blip duration: 3s.
-Hangover: 4s
+      - VanillaHS: Blip duration: 7 to 10s, Hangover: 10 to 14s

 ### Partition
 - give the configs and run all.
 Same same.

 #### Autobahn
-Blip from 8 to 28.
-Hangover...
-Measured lat.. (slightly higher than normal.
+> ![Note] > Lat slightly higher than normal.
 Something with framework.
 Same for bullshark)

-NOTE: GIVE OUR FIXED NUMBERS FROM REBUTTAL.
+> ![Note] > GIVE OUR FIXED NUMBERS FROM REBUTTAL.
 SAY PAPER NUMBERS HAD A BUG..

-#### Bullshark

-#### Batched-HS

-#### Vanilla-HS
+Reported blip and hangover durations were roughly:
+      - Autobahn: Blip duration: 7 to 28s, Hangover: /

+      - Bullshark:
+      - BatchedHS:
+      - VanillaHS: Blip duration: 7 to 10s, Hangover: 10 to 14s